Is Your Well Protected From Your Pesticide Storage and Loading Facilities?

 - If you answer a question either c or d, you will want to consider making changes in the way you store, handle, or dispose of pesticides in order to protect your drinking water.

-If you would like further help in assessing the condition of your pesticide storage and handling facilities, please visit your nearest Cooperative Extension center and talk with your Extension agent.
+If you would like further help in assessing the condition of your pesticide storage and handling facilities, please visit your local N.C.
+Cooperative Extension center and talk with your Extension agent.

 If you drink water from a well or spring, the water comes from the ground.
 Most groundwater in North Carolina is safe to drink.
 If pollution gets into groundwater, your well or spring water may not be safe.
 Many things we all do at our homes and farms can pollute the groundwater.

 If groundwater becomes polluted, it is nearly impossible to clean up.
 Then, the only ways to get safe drinking water are to treat the existing water, drill a new well, or get water from another source.
 All of these options are expensive and inconvenient.

 The North Carolina Farm*A*Syst program has a series of publications that can help you keep your drinking water safe.
 These publications will lead you through an evaluation of your farmstead to determine if your water is in danger of becoming or is already polluted with harmful substances from your farmstead area.
 If there is a problem or a potential problem, the Farm*A*Syst publications have information about how to solve the problems.
 The publications also list the North Carolina state agencies responsible for helping you solve your drinking water problem.

 The goal of the North Carolina Farm*A*Syst program is to help you protect the groundwater that North Carolina residents depend on for drinking water.

 Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage